invesdwin/invesdwin-context-persistence/README.md

 ### Testing and Configuration

 - **persistence.log**: per default our transaction manager logs SQL statements into a log file.
 It adds information about transactions, so you can always troubleshoot your persistence issues properly.
-If you want to gain some additional performance during production use, just change the log level of `org.jdbcdslog.StatementLogger` to `OFF` in your logback configuration.
+If you want to gain some additional performance during production use, just change the log level of `p6spy` to `OFF` in your logback configuration or remove the dependency to [p6spy:p6spy](https://github.com/p6spy/p6spy).
 - **@PersistenceTest**: per default all JUnit tests run in an in-memory H2 database.
 Add this annotation to your test case to switch to a real server during testing (e.g. when you want to test against real data you seeded during development of a website).
 The default non in-memory server is supposed to be a local MySQL instance that is setup with the following sql script:
 ```sql
 USE mysql;